Class 10 Science Notes Chapter 7 Control and Coordination: Download PDF Here

 - Two divisions of autonomic nervous system are: sympathetic and parasympathetic nervous system.

 - The sympathetic nervous system prepares the body for intense physical activity and is often referred to as the fight-or-flight response, while the parasympathetic nervous system has almost the exact opposite effect and relaxes the body and inhibits or slows many high-energy functions.

 Reflex action is a sudden, involuntary reaction of the body in response to stimuli.

 - It is the path followed by electrical impulse during a reflex action.

-- The impulse travels from the receptor organ to the spinal cord/brain; is processed there and the information is brought back to the concerned muscle to carry out the action.
+- The impulse travels from the receptor organ to the spinal cord/brain.
+It is processed there and the information is brought back to the concerned muscle to carry out the action.

 - Thus, receptor organ, sensory/afferent neuron, interneuron, motor/efferent neuron and effector organ are the components of a reflex arc.